-Hellebore wedding flowers are available in many colors such as black, purple, mauve, pink, yellow, white and light green.
+Hellebore wedding flowers are available in many colors such as black, purple, mauve, pink, yellow, white, and light green.
 Many of their blooms are also variegated with unique speckles or veining.
-They are also available in single or double flowers.
+They are available in single or double flowers as well.
 These unique color and texture attributes add a delightful touch to both traditional and natural bouquets and flower arrangements.

 - ‘Maid Of Honor’ – produces light pink blooms with dark pink speckles